 You may be liable for damages (including costs and attorneys’ fees) if you materially misrepresent that material or activity infringes on your copyright.
 We have and will highlight such abuses and seek to collect those damages.

 Your DMCA notice will be forwarded to the party that made the material available, and also may be sent to third parties such as LumenDatabase.org.
-A note will also be placed in our Hall of Shame detailing the name of the copyright owner who submitted the takedown notice.
+A note may also be placed in our Hall of Shame detailing the name of the copyright owner who submitted the takedown notice.
 In addition, you are required to consider the possible fair use implications, as a result of Lenz v.
 Universal.
 We reserve the right to challenge abuses of the DMCA process, and your use of this form does not waive that right.

 Please follow these steps to file a notice:

 1. Verify that the region or object in question is hosted on a region located on the That Place Amusements Grid.
 We have no control over other Opensim Grids.
 Those grids use the open source OpenSimulator or similar software and are not hosted by us.
 Please contact the appropriate grid with complaints.
 We only host regions on That Place Amusements grid.

 2. Contact the Region/Estate/Parcel/Object owner directly.
 Go to the region in question and send a notecard to the owner with your complaint to see if the matter can be resolved directly between you and the avatar that rezzed the object in question.